 The current Working Holiday Authorisation is activated by arrival of the holder in Ireland.
 The holder is subject to normal border immigration controls upon arrival.
 The Authorisation is valid for a period not exceeding twelve months after the date of initial entry into Ireland.

-Within one month of arrival in Ireland, holders of Working Holiday Authorisations (WHA) must register with the Garda National Immigration Bureau (GNIB) and will be issued with a Certificate of Registration on payment of the appropriate fee.
-More information on GNIB registration can be viewed by clicking here
+Within one month of arrival in Ireland, holders of Working Holiday Authorisations (WHA) must register with their local immigration registration officer and will be issued with an Irish Residence Permit (IRP) on payment of the appropriate fee.
+More information on registration and obtaining an IRP can be viewed by clicking here

 Working Holiday Authorisations take approximately ten working days to process.